FEATURE-Maya villages in Guatemala spurn U.S. deportees as infections spike

 "I'm really scared," he said.
 "I'm confused and I don't know what to do."

-(Reporting by Sofia Menchu; Additional reporting by Diego Ore; Writing by David Alire Garcia; Editing by Dan Flynn and Daniel Wallis)
+(Reporting by Sofia Menchu; Additional reporting by Diego Ore in Mexico City and Mica Rosenberg in New York; Writing by David Alire Garcia; Editing by Dan Flynn and Daniel Wallis)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))